-Canada's individual tax summary reflects all 2021 federal, provincial, and territorial budgets.
+Canada's individual tax summary reflects all 2022 federal, provincial, and territorial budgets.
 The summary is based on enacted and proposed legislation and assumes that the proposed legislation will become law.
 Generally, budget proposals and draft legislation are enacted into law, even with a minority federal government, which is currently the case.
-For further details of the proposed new individual tax measures noted in the summary, see our Tax Insights '2021 Federal budget: From pandemic to recovery' at www.pwc.com/ca/budget.
+For further details of the proposed new individual tax measures noted in the summary, see our Tax Insights on the federal budget at www.pwc.com/ca/budget.

 Mandatory disclosure rules